Title: The High Dragon

 Landing outside the West Coast Council chamber, Spencer shifted to child form quickly.
 He released the magic he was using to hide from cameras and stood to wait.
 To all cameras in the area, he just appeared on the screens.
 He waited for five minutes while he listened inside the building.
 The security team was all for rushing outside and bringing him in while one of the council members wanted to wait.

 “I want to meet with the Council, now.”

 “Tell them a dragon is waiting.”
 Spencer watched as the security guard just widened his eyes, and then a garbled voice echoed out of his earpiece.
 Spencer smiled and started towards the door.
 “Thank you.”

 Spencer was led to the Council chamber.
 It looked exactly like the chamber had the last time he’d been in there over a hundred years before.
-He stopped in front of the chairs on the dias and barely gave them a look.
+He stopped in front of the chairs on the dais and barely gave them a look.

 “What can we do for you?”
 One of the younger females asked.
 Spencer didn’t care to learn or remember their names at all.